pravega/pravega-samples/flink-wordcount/README.md

 ```

 ## Word Count Example
-This example consists of two applications, a WordCountWriter that reads data from a network stream, transforms the data, and writes the data to a Pravega stream; and a WordCountReader that reads from a Pravega stream and prints the word counts summarty.
+This example consists of two applications, a WordCountWriter that reads data from a network stream, transforms the data, and writes the data to a Pravega stream; and a WordCountReader that reads from a Pravega stream and prints the word counts summary.
 You might want to run WordCountWriter in one window and WordCountReader in another.

 The scripts can be found under the flink-wordcount directory in:
 ```